 You’ll also see characters waving from the balcony of the Main Street Train Station at various times throughout the day.
 I nearly always run into them waving goodbye when leaving the park close to closing time.

 It’s usually just the same Disney Christmas characters that were in the earlier cavalcades.
-Remember, the cavalcades usually do end at sunset, prior to the castle projections beginning.
+Remember, the cavalcades generally end at sunset before the castle projections begin.